 - A. Allocation of Effort: The percentage of effort, agreed upon by the faculty member and department head or supervisor, that the faculty member will devote to each of the major categories of teaching and advising (or its equivalent), scholarship and creative activity, service, extension, outreach and other assigned duties. - B. Annual Performance Review: See 5.86 Performance Evaluation - C. College Faculty: A faculty member on a regular (0.5 FTE or greater) appointment, who is not eligible for tenure.
 (See also Rule 4.30.10 Hiring Definitions; Policy 5.15.40 Appointments-Nontenure Track) - D. Core Document: A document submitted in the portfolio for promotion or tenure that includes several specific elements: a routing form, cover sheet, table of contents, curriculum vitae, executive summary, department head and dean letters, prior and current allocation of effort statements, annual performance evaluations, summary of teaching evaluations, and letters of support.
 (See 5.90.5.1 Performance Evaluations and 5.90.5.5 Portfolio Preparation) - E. Curriculum Vitae: A detailed summary that reflects the candidate's educational and academic experiences that are relevant to the position. - F. Documentation File: An organized collection of supplemental documents and other materials that supports, explains, or clarifies the quality and significance of the candidate's work.
-Administrators and committee members must have access to this file, which is stored by the Principal Unit. - G. Executive Summary: A summative report and personal statement by the candidate that addresses their activities in and philosophies regarding teaching and advising (or its equivalent), scholarship and creative activity, service, extension, outreach, and other assigned areas. - H. Extension: The process of defining and building relationships between communities and the university to
+Administrators and committee members must have access to this file, which is stored by the Principal Unit. - G. Executive Summary: A summative report and personal statement by the candidate that addresses their activities in and philosophies regarding teaching and advising (or its equivalent), scholarship and creative activity, service, extension, outreach, and other assigned areas. - H. Extension: The process of defining and building relationships between communities and the university to extend university resources and intellectual expertise through coalition building, non-formal educational programs, and applied research designed to address locally identified needs.

-1 Boyer, Ernest L. (1990).
+Boyer, Ernest L. (1990).
 Scholarship reconsidered: Priorities of the Professoriate.
 New York: Carnegie Foundation for the Advancement of Teaching.